 Caring Elderly Persons with Swallowing Difficulty

 Eating is a human basic need.
 It also makes us satisfied and contented.
 However, some elderly persons may have swallowing difficulty.
 In such cases, the food cannot be safely delivered from the mouth to the stomach causing the elderly persons unable to obtain sufficient nutrition and fluid.
-In the United States, around 10,000 people die due to choking every year.
-Among the stroke patients, about 20-40% would have swallowing difficulty (dysphagia).
 Swallowing difficulty is not rare and must be managed to prevent serious complications.

 Symptoms and Consequences of Swallowing Difficulty